valeriagonemontoya/CSS-Debrief-Activity/README.md

 22. Add a `#concert-schedule-sec h3` element selector ruleset directly underneath the last selector.
 	- Add a `font-size` property with a value of `2em`;

-Last: Continue to modify the colors, borders, and transitions however you like to make the page look more legit!
+Last: Continue to modify the colors, borders, and transitions however you like with the remaining elements!
 Experiment with positioning, margins, padding, user-experience, etc.

 *** BONUS ***